WordPress/gutenberg/packages/core-data/README.md

 _Returns_

--   `Array`: The list of edited records with their edits.
+-   `Object`: The map of edited records with their edits.

 <a name="getEntityRecordEdits" href="#getEntityRecordEdits">#</a> **getEntityRecordEdits**